-In the event of any of the above issues being recognised, information should be shared directly with the Designated Safeguarding Lead (or Deputy) which will result in the situation being recorded, evaluated and support offered in school or the pupil/s being referred to specific services.
+In the event of any of the above issues being recognised, information should be shared directly with the Designated Safeguarding Lead Mrs. S. Armstrong (or Deputy Designated Lead Mrs. G. Clark) which will result in the situation being recorded, evaluated and support offered in school or the pupil/s being referred to specific services.

-This policy applies to Benedict Biscop CE Academy [part of Northern Lights Learning Trust's] whole workforce.
+This policy applies to Benedict Biscop CE Academy whole workforce.